What’s New? ValQ 1.3 (Version release date: 9th August 2019)

 Version 1.3 delivers several new features and enhancements that enable better, faster, and intuitive planning simulations.
 For example, we have write-back customization, handling multi-series data, exporting scenarios, conditional formatting at the node level, and many more.

 Let’s look at each of them in detail.

 1) Writeback customization

-In the previous version, users were provided with the ability to writeback the simulation data to their native data warehouse – data across all nodes and scenarios were labelled & loaded to the database.
+In the previous version, users were provided with the ability to writeback the simulation data to their native data warehouse – data across all nodes, and scenarios were labeled & loaded to the database.

 With 1.3, the writeback button allows the users to choose the scenarios and nodes which are of interest, before loading the simulated data thereby avoiding data clutter and redundancy.

 In the previous version, it was possible only to capture two series and there was no option to preview the data

 With 1.3, you have the ability to designate a primary & comparison series from a multiple set of series available for ValQ.
 Data for these selected series can also be previewed.